 FARGOS/VISTA is a suite of technologies intended for the development and support of massively distributed global applications.
 It builds upon many years of experience with state-of-the-art distributed object-oriented operating systems and includes numerous features that exceed the capabilities of other systems.

-Technologies like Java, CORBA, and message queues are common in today's marketplace, but none of the these dominates the arena of rapid development and/or deployment of truly distributed, global applications.
+Technologies like Java, CORBA, and message queues were common in the marketplace, but none of the these dominated the arena of rapid development and/or deployment of truly distributed, global applications.
 Consequently, any entity responsible for writing and integrating applications in a networked environment would be well-served by investigating the functionality provided by the FARGOS/VISTA system and comparing it against other available technologies.